 - Set Shader Quality to Medium

 And that’s pretty much it!
-If you want to aim better, then make sure you turn your sensitivity down and the scope sensitivity down as well.
+If you wish to aim better, then make sure you turn your sensitivity down and the scope sensitivity down as well.